Tianchi77/Getting-and-cleaning-data--final-project/README.md

 3. Uses descriptive activity names to name the activities in the dataset.
 4. Appropriately lable the dataset with descrpitive variable names.
 5. From the dataset generated in step 4, create a sceond, independent tidy dataset with the average of each variable for each activity and each subject.

+The final result is showed in the text file tidy.txt